NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/G/ghost-dust.md

 trait02: "illusion"
 trait03: "occult"
 trait04: "talisman"
-trait05: "common"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 16
 weight:
 value: "1800"
 subvalue: "gp"
 invest:
 usage: "affixed to armor"
 license: "ORC"
 identify:
 description: "**Activate** `pf2:1` (concentrate)  **Requirements** You are trained in Stealth  * * *  This small vial is filled with a grayish-green dust rendered from dried ectoplasm.
 When you activate the dust, it casts a 4th-rank [[Spells/Invisibility|Invisibility]] spell on you.
 You may then Stride or Step.
 You can instead Burrow, Climb, Fly, or Swim if you have the corresponding Speed."
 powerTitle1:
 actionEconomy1:
 type1: